 - Counsel children who have been traumatized by war, and often the murder of one or more parents or close family members.

-- Feed the children a nutritious lunch each school day, the only meal ninety per cent of these children will eat for that day.
+- Feed the children a nutritious lunch each school day, the only meal many of these children will eat for that day.

 - Give the children hope for a better life as productive citizens, should they eventually return to their home countries or be resettled abroad.